mrazomej/phd/src/chapter_02/section_04_model.md

 activation, multiple repressor binding sites, and combinations of activator and repressor binding sites [@Bintu2005; @Brewster2014; @Weinert2014].

 The formula presented in Eq. $\ref{eq:fold_change_full}$ enables us to make precise quantitative statements about induction profiles.
 Motivated by the broad range of predictions implied by Eq. $\ref{eq:fold_change_full}$, we designed a series of experiments using the *lac* system in *E. coli* to tune the control parameters for a simple repression genetic circuit.
-As discussed in [@Fig:ch2_fig01](C), previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and $\Delta \varepsilon_{AI}$) to be determined.
+As discussed in [@Fig:ch2_fig01](C), previous studies from our lab have provided well-characterized values for many of the parameters in our experimental system, leaving only the values of the the MWC parameters ($K_A$, $K_I$, and $\Delta
-We note that while previous studies have obtained values for $K_A$, $K_I$, and
-$L=e^{-\beta \Delta \varepsilon_{AI}}$ [@OGorman1980; @Daber2011a], they were
-either based upon biochemical experiments or *in vivo* conditions involving poorly characterized transcription factor copy numbers and gene copy numbers.
+\varepsilon_{AI}$) to be determined.
+We note that while previous studies have obtained values for $K_A$, $K_I$, and $L=e^{-\beta \Delta \varepsilon_{AI}}$ [@OGorman1980; @Daber2011a], they were either based upon biochemical experiments or *in vivo* conditions involving poorly characterized transcription factor copy numbers and gene copy numbers.
 These differences relative to our experimental conditions and fitting techniques led us to believe that it was important to perform our own analysis of these parameters.
-After inferring these three MWC parameters (see , Section "" for details regarding the inference of $\Delta \varepsilon_{AI}$, which was fitted separately from $K_A$ and $K_I$), we were able to predict the input/output response of the system under a broad range of experimental conditions.
-For example, this framework can predict the response of the system at different repressor copy numbers $R$, repressor-operator affinities
-$\Delta\varepsilon_{RA}$, inducer concentrations $c$, and gene copy numbers (see Appendix XXX.
+After inferring these three MWC parameters (see Chapter 4 for details regarding the inference of $\Delta
+\varepsilon_{AI}$, which was fitted separately from $K_A$ and $K_I$), we were able to predict the input/output response of the system under a broad range of experimental conditions.
+For example, this framework can predict the response of the system at different repressor copy numbers $R$, repressor-operator affinities $\Delta\varepsilon_{RA}$, inducer concentrations $c$, and gene copy numbers (see Chapter 4).